 △ The surface temperature reaches 70 degrees, which withers the grass alongside the road.

-△ Our tech are too busy working that they get sunburnt, while they makes it a priority to cool down the drone.
+△ Techs are too busy working that they get sunburnt, while they makes it a priority to cool down the drone.

 △ The high altitude was one of the challenges of the project.
-The picture above shows that FH18V was originally designed for a height of 300 m, while under the circumstances, it needed performing at an altitude of 1,600 m because we were at a height of 1,300 m, which added some difficulty to it.
-Nevertheless, FH18V had succeeded in completing its test flight at an altitude of 4,500 m, so it would not be a problem even then.
-And as it turns out, tasks like VTOL, and route-testing went smoothly as expected.
+The picture above shows that Nimbus was originally designed for a height of 300 m, while under the circumstances, it needed performing at an altitude of 1,600 m because we were at a height of 1,300 m, which added some difficulty to it.
+Nevertheless, it had once succeeded in completing its test flight at an altitude of 4,500 m, so it would not be a problem.
+And the whole process went smoothly as expected.

-△ Rugged mountain paths are everywhere.
+△ Rugged mountain paths.
 Sometimes we even need to drive on a steep mountain of 45º.

-△ Another challenge we encountered often is the drone being blocked by tall and erected objects like trees or power lines.
+△ Another challenge we encountered often was the drone being blocked by tall and erected objects like trees or power lines.
 The area that we performed test-flight was surrounded on three sides by mountains.
 Although the wind direction was favorable for us to take off, it made it more difficult to land.
-After careful consideration, our tech decided to fly along with the wind because we were running out of time.
-At the beginning of the test flight, our tech gave a rough estimate of the wind speed so as to adjust its running mode ahead of time, which was multirotor assisted flight.
+After careful consideration, our team decided to fly along with the wind because we were running out of time.
+At the beginning of the test flight, they gave a rough estimate of the wind speed so as to switch to multirotor mode ahead of time.
 Eventually, it landed in a perfect way in spite of some obstacles.

 △ People whose jobs are mapping and surveying are doomed to miss meals frequently.
 So are our tech, who just have some cookies for lunch most of the time.
 One time it got worse: the one who was responsible for buying meals got stuck with work and it happened to be no storing food in the trunk.
 They ended up with extreme hunger for hours.